ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/RavenDB-cli.markdown

 Usage : **script <server | database\> [database name]**

-Patch database documents (or server's) from within the cli.
+Execute Admin JavaScript patches.

-* Attention : Running scripts can modify your dataset with no revert option.
-Use with care!
+* Attention : Running scripts can harm the database beyond recovery.
+Use with care!!!

-Example: **TODO: script currently fails while passing in studio!**
+Example:
 ```
+ravendb> script database ProductionDB

+Enter JavaScript:
+(to cancel enter in new line 'cancel' or 'EXEC' to execute)

+>>> return database.Configuration.Storage.MaxConcurrentFlushes
+>>> EXEC
+{"Result":10}
+ravendb>
 ```

 #### addServerCert

 Usage : **addServerCert <path\> [password]**

+Adding a certificate to be trusted on this server, in order for other nodes to be able to connect with it.

 <br><br>